 We do not pay for emotional suffering or the incredible loss of time in your life.
 In most cases, we’ll settle out of court for less IF someone has that much resolve- which 1 out of 10,000 won’t, or the Judge will ask how you were so stupid as to think you would get an X-Box for $2.00.

-Don’t come in without the item, a week into your 30 days, and demand the price adjustment.
-First off, that sign is probably gone that you saw.
+Don’t come in without the item, a week into your 30-days, and demand the price adjustment.
+First off, that sign is probably gone.
 Second, you don’t have a marked item with you.
-Just last week I had a guy come in and say that his beer rang up for 7.00 and the sign in the back said 5.00.
+Just last week I had a guy come in and say that his beer rang up for $7.00 and the sign in the back said $5.00.
 Sure, that’s not a big deal, right?

 Well, to begin… it’s against Michigan law to change prices on liquor.
-He didn’t bring his beer back in so I could verify how much it was supposed to ring at, or call back to see what brand it was so that Grocery could check for a sign.
-He just exclaimed this at me expecting me to jump to attention for him.
+He didn’t bring his beer back in so I could verify how much it was supposed to ring at, or call back to see what brand it was so that someone in grocery could check for a sign.
+He just expected me to jump to attention for him.
 Sorry, I’m a human too.
 And I’m paid by the hour.

 You can piss and moan at me as long as you like, as long as you don’t touch me, because I get paid all the same.
 Actually, I’d be more than happy to have helped him.
 Help me, help you, and I’ll change the price for our mistake or make exceptions for likely cases of your mistake.